Masks, their origin and history

 Check out some amazing Carnival Masks on Amazon here.

-You cannot deny the that masks have always had a long relationship with the African continent.
+You cannot deny that the masks have always had a long relationship with the African continent.
 African masks have always played an important role in rituals, ceremonies and as a way to invoke spirits or represent them.

 According to the historians, they believed that these masks fused with their soul, and with the soul of animals.
 They believed their masks gave them a connection with the spiritual thanks to their masks.